Grantee Directory

 CASES

-To prevent criminally involved youth between the ages of from returning to the juvenile or adult criminal justice system.
+To prevent criminally involved youth from returning to the juvenile or adult criminal justice system and to connect them to full-time employment.

 Center for Education Market Dynamics (CEMD)